 Refining the Product Backlog is an ongoing activity during the Sprint.
-This is the responsibility of the Product Owner, but they can be supported in these tasks.
+This is the responsibility of the Product Owner, but he can be supported in these tasks.

-Product Backlog refinement consists of: (i) adding detail to Product Backlog items or splitting them into smaller items, (ii) prioritizing the Product Backlog and (iii) making sure the Developers estimate Product Backlog items.
+Product Backlog refinement consists of: (i) adding detail to Product Backlog items or splitting them into smaller items, (ii) prioritizing the Product Backlog and (iii) making sure the

+Development team estimates Product Backlog items.

+No more than 10% of the Sprint time should be used for Product Backlog refinement.
 It is not mandatory for the whole Scrum Team to attend Product Backlog refinement sessions.
 The Scrum Team can decide when and how to do Product Backlog refinement.